-- 2. Such Annual Leave entitlement shall be prorated where unpaid absences exceed thirty (30) days in the twelve (12) months preceding the anniversary date. - Current employees shall be credited with Annual Leave based on their length of service. - 4.
-No Annual Leave can be taken before earned. - Annual Leave days to a limit of thirty (30) may be cashed out at time of termination.
+- 2. Such Annual Leave entitlement shall be prorated where unpaid absences exceed thirty (30) days in the twelve (12) months preceding the anniversary date. - 3.
+Current employees shall be credited with Annual Leave based on their length of service. - 4.
+No Annual Leave can be taken before earned. - 5.
+Annual Leave days to a limit of thirty (30) may be cashed out at time of termination.
 No employee or his/her estate shall receive reimbursement for more than thirty (30) Annual Leave days at time of termination.
-Any balance over thirty (30) days may be applied to scheduled Annual Leave prior to termination. - The scheduling of Annual Leave days shall be at the discretion of management, and the employee, based upon operational need. - a.
-In establishing vacation schedules, each craft must retain enough staff to cover anticipated operational needs.

-Vacation Request Process
+Any balance over thirty (30) days may be applied to scheduled Annual Leave prior to termination. - 6.
+The scheduling of Annual Leave days shall be at the discretion of management, and the employee, based upon operational need. - a.
+In establishing vacation schedules, each craft must retain enough staff to cover anticipated operational needs. - b.
+Vacation Request Process - i.
 An employee's annual leave request should be provided to management in writing thirty (30) days in advance of the leave.
 Annual leave requests that are submitted less than thirty (30) days in advance may not be granted, and annual leave will not be granted if the employee has an insufficient leave balance.
-Approval for short-notice, incidental leave of 1-3 days will not be unreasonably withheld.
-Vacation conflicts will initially be worked out between employees within the same unit.
+Vacation conflicts will initially be worked out between employees.
 It may not be possible to grant all employees the annual leave they would prefer.
 If an agreement cannot be reached, information will be reviewed by management to determine the schedule.
-Management will respond to the employees' leave request in three (3) working days.

--Approval for short-notice, incidental leave of less than 1 day up to -3 days will be preauthorized by the supervising foreperson and notice of leave must be submitted to management timely.
+Management will respond to the employees' leave request in three (3) working days. - ii.
+Approval for short-notice, incidental leave of less than 1 day up to 3 days will be preauthorized by the supervising foreperson and notice of leave must be submitted to management timely.
 Incidental leave will not be unreasonably withheld.